vojtechpleskot/qgpy/README.md

 # qgpy
 Python package to generate MC events and prepare them in a format useful for AI training.

+ALL INSTRUCTION ARE GIVEN FOR RUNNING JUST ON THE CHIMERA CLUSTER, FOR THE MOMENT.

 # Installation
 ```bash
 git clone https://github.com/yourusername/qgpy.git